 Exposure

-Exposure on Action Cams and Drones
+Action Cams and Drones

-Action cameras like the GoPro HERO13 Black and DJI Osmo Action 5 Pro handle exposure automatically by default, and for run-and-gun shooting, that’s usually fine.
-Where it gets interesting is video: if you want cinematic motion blur, you’ll set shutter speed manually (typically double your frame rate — so 1/60s for 30fps) and let the camera adjust ISO.
-This gives you smooth, filmic motion but means you might need an ND filter in bright sunlight to avoid overexposure.
+Action cameras like the GoPro HERO13 Black and the DJI Osmo Action 5 Pro handle exposure automatically, and for run-and-gun shooting that is usually fine.
+Video is where it gets interesting.
+If you want cinematic motion blur, set shutter speed manually at roughly double your frame rate (so 1/60s for 30fps) and let ISO float.
+In bright sun you may need an ND filter to avoid overexposure.
+Higher-end drones like the DJI Mavic 3 Pro and DJI Mini 4 Pro add adjustable aperture as a third variable, and they let you lock exposure across a flight with AE-L so brightness stays consistent when panning from shadow to sunlight.

-HDR and Computational Exposure
+Computational Exposure

 Sebastian Chase